diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 ## 📜 Article Prologue: The Genesis of the Liminal Demo
 ---

-**Be it herein declared**, that the genesis of the artefact heretofore denominated *Demo* is of a liminal nature, neither purely extant nor wholly fictive, but subsisting within the interstitial plane of *demonstration* and *simulation*.
+**Be it herein declared**, that the genesis of the artefact heretofore denominated *Demo* is of a liminal nature, neither purely extant nor wholly fictive[BUT NEVER REAL], but subsisting within the interstitial plane of *demonstration* and *simulation*.

 ---